SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 Monthly-ish granularity i.e. to the level of when devs should be updating the corporate system with news about completed objectives.

 The Principals and Sean may also wish for a separate timeline regarding where I plan to be in the creation of this report between now and 1st September.

+### Checklists

+Why checklists work (e.g. Checklist Manifesto, and also reference medical usage)

+We will provide checklists for:

+- What Sean needs to do
+- What Principals need to do
+- What Senior Devs need to do
+- What other devs need to do

+(These need to be situational)